-Spectroscopic temperature method works on the simple principle that the occupation probability of the initial state of a ro-vibrational molecular transition is temperature dependent.
+The spectroscopic temperature method works on the simple principle that the occupation probability of the initial state of a ro-vibrational molecular transition is temperature dependent.
 Variation in transition strength can be used to reveal thermodynamic temperature of gases.
 In contrast to platinum resistance thermometers (PRTs), spectroscopic methods are more rugged, stable under harsh conditions and more responsive for low density gases.
 Nevertheless, accurate spectroscopic methods have stringent requirements on the accuracy of the input spectral line parameters.
-New quantum mechanical models have been designed for CO2 molecule to reach a targeted accuracy better than 0.3 % for the absolute line intensity.
-Such high accuracy calculations will be further applied to other bands of CO2, as well as other important molecules in a broader temperature range, e.g. for H2O, because it has the most prominent greenhouse effect in the atmosphere, followed by CO2.
-Moreover, calculation is not affected by random experimental noise and therefore has much better relative accuracy (approximately 0.03 %) for line intensity.
+New quantum mechanical models have been designed for the CO2 molecule to reach a targeted accuracy better than 0.3 % for the absolute line intensity.
+Such high accuracy calculations will be further applied to other bands of CO2, as well as other important molecules in a broader temperature range, e.g., for CO.
+Moreover, the calculation is not affected by random experimental noise and therefore has much better relative accuracy (approximately 0.03 %) for line intensity.
 This high relative accuracy could potentially be exploited by multi-line broadband methodology to further improve accuracy of spectroscopic thermometry.

-Recent developments in spectroscopic measurement techniques allow for dramatically more accurate determination of line shape parameters: comb-assisted cavity ring-down spectroscopy (CA-CRDS) significantly improves the resolution and brings the highest signal-to-noise ratio (SNR > 105) whereas comb-based Fourier transform spectroscopy FTS allows for fast broadband measurements with high SNR.
+Recent developments in spectroscopic measurement techniques allow for dramatically more accurate determination of line shape parameters: comb-assisted cavity ring-down spectroscopy (CA-CRDS) significantly improves the resolution and brings the highest signal-to-noise ratio (SNR > 10^5) whereas comb-based Fourier transform spectroscopy (FTS) allows for fast broadband measurements with high SNR.
 Both methods provide accurate frequency axis and no influence of instrumental line shape functions.
 Precise modelling of spectra measured with such high SNR requires line shape models beyond the Voigt profile, which typically leads to a systematic error of over 0.4 % in line intensity.
 By adopting the IUPAC recommended Hartmann-Tran profile, the line-shape related error for line intensity could probably be reduced to a negligible level.
 This would be compatible to the present accuracy target of 0.1 % for line intensity.

-The current state of the art accuracies for experimental line intensities are typically 1-3 %.
-The intensity accuracy of strong CO_2 bands to 0.3-0.5 % has been improved by using FTS.
-Single-line measurements of spectral shapes with the CA-CRDS technique, could provide spectra with high SNR (> 10^5), free from instrumental function.
+The current state of the art accuracies for experimental line intensities are typically 1 % - 3 %.
+The intensity accuracy of strong CO_2 bands has been improved to 0.3 % - 5 % using FTS.
+Single-line measurements of spectral shapes with the CA-CRDS technique could provide spectra for validation of FTS results, with high SNR and free from instrumental function.

 Finally, the definition of air temperature is currently missing.
 Accurate thermodynamic temperature realised by non-contact methods in comparison to contact thermometry are crucial to pinpoint all the effects and parameters influencing the measurement process.
-Non-contact methods based on different physical principles

-(e.g. Doppler broadening thermometry (DBT), acoustic gas thermometry (AGT), refractive index gas thermometry (RIGT)) could improve the uncertainty evaluation.
+Non-contact methods based on different physical principles (e.g. Doppler broadening thermometry (DBT), acoustic gas thermometry (AGT), refractive index gas thermometry (RIGT)) could improve the uncertainty evaluation.